 Morning/day routine: Human Nature’s Pollution Defense Wash (not a favorite but it expires in August); Kiehl’s Creamy Eye Treatment with Avocado; Kiehl’s Daily Reviving Concentrate; Glossier’s Priming Moisturizer (only if I remember, nakakatamad kasi intayin ma-absorb yung oil); and sunscreen (rain or shine).
 My work desk has the Rosewater Moisture Mist from In Her Element, oil blotting film, four kinds of lip balm (Supergoop!
 Acai Fusion Lip Balm, Glossier’s Balm Dot Com, In Her Element’s Tala, and Benefit’s California Kissin' ColorBalm in Wine) and sunscreen (for midday reapplication).

-Evening routine: Garnier’s Micellar Oil-Infused Cleansing Water, Human Nature’s Pollution Defense or Human Nature’s Purifying Facial Scrub (3x a week only - been using this since 2014), Glossier’s Solution, Kiehl's Creamy Eye Treatment with Avocado, Kiehl’s Vital Skin-Strengthening Super Serum, and Kiehl’s Midnight Recovery Oil (been in a two-year relationship with this one).
+Evening routine: Garnier’s Micellar Oil-Infused Cleansing Water, Human Nature’s Pollution Defense or Human Nature’s Purifying Facial Scrub (3x a week only - been using this since 2014), Glossier’s Solution (still the best acid for me, would choose this over the usual HGs P50 and Pixi Glow Tonic), Kiehl's Creamy Eye Treatment with Avocado, Kiehl’s Vital Skin-Strengthening Super Serum, and Kiehl’s Midnight Recovery Oil (been in a two-year relationship with this one).
 I’m trying to finish my Summer Friday Jetlag Mask (I used to apply it on flights to seal moisture on my face) and the Innisfree Green Tea Sleeping Mask that was gifted to me at an event last year.
 My “lotion" is coconut oil from Papua New Guinea.
-When I did fieldwork there in 2018, I mentioned that I loved the coconut oil they made and they surprised me with TWO 1.5L bottles of coconut oil that they made.
+When I did fieldwork there in 2018, I mentioned that I loved the coconut oil they made and they surprised me with TWO 1.5L bottles of coconut oil.
 I not only know who made it, but also which trees they got it from.
 How’s that for fair trade and artisanal?

-I can count with one hand how many times I’ve used my mascara (Benefit Bad Gal Bang), eyelash curler (Shu Uemura), lipsticks (CT Bond Girl and Sunnies Face 143) and concealer (Glossier Stretch Concealer).
+I can count with one hand how many times I’ve used my mascara (Benefit Bad Gal Bang), eyelash curler (Shu Uemura), lipsticks (CT Bond Girl and Sunnies Face 143), and concealer (Glossier Stretch Concealer) since mid-March.
 I miss my red lipsticks and how I looked and felt in them (i.e. unstoppable, confident, powerful, malandi).
 It just doesn’t feel quite right to wear them now.
 No one will see it behind my face mask anyway.

 I really miss my eyebrow threader, Lyka.
-I tried shaping my brows with those little blades and gave myself nicks all over my brow bone.
+I tried shaping my brows with those little blades from Watson's and gave myself nicks all over my brow bone.
 Mahapdi po.